Helping people combat choice paralysis & plan their free time efficiently

 People often put off deciding where to go until it's most urgent.

-People tend to go to new places about once a week, and they decide where to go the day before or the morning of their free day.
-This can be stressful, since it can take up to 30 minutes to research and decide because of the desire to make an optimal choice.
+They tend to go to new places about once a week, and they decide on a place just one day before or the morning of their free day.
+This can be stressful, since it can take up to 30 minutes to research + decide because of the desire to make an optimal choice.

 Problem